karnaker/digitalocean_dev/README.md

    > Are you sure you want to continue connecting (yes/no)?
 1. Verify that the fingerprint in the message you see matches [GitHub's RSA public key fingerprint](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints).
 If it does, then type `yes`.

-## V. Install your dotfiles onto a new system
+## 5. Install your dotfiles onto a new system

 1. These steps assume you already store your configuration/dotfiles in a Git repository, and you seek to migrate them to your new Droplet.
 1. Create an alias `config` which we will use instead of the regular `git` when we want to interact with our configuration repository: `alias config='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'`